Skip to main content

 Road in old Bijolia

-Wall of Fort in Bijolia in ruins
+The wall of the Fort in Bijolia is in ruins.

 The Magnificent carvings at the temples of Bijolia